-- Requests submitted after the deadline will be accepted, but will not be given priority. - New or revised requirements that include new courses or course revisions may be submitted prior to the approval of the courses but will not be approved until the courses have been approved. - New courses that have been approved by CSC may be offered on a temporary basis while awaiting full Faculty Senate approval.
+- Requests submitted after the deadline will be accepted, but will not be given priority; proposals are reviewed in the order received. - New or revised requirements that include new courses or course revisions may be submitted prior to the approval of the courses but will not be approved until the courses have been approved. - New courses that have been approved by CSC may be offered on a temporary basis (one term) while awaiting full Faculty Senate approval.